suXinjke/suxin.space/frontend/notes/2024-03-05_tracking-down-playstation-pointers-using-debuggers-ghidra/_advanced_achievements.md

 ![](./pcsx-debugger/pcsx-breakpoint-added.png)

 3. Naturally trigger a change of your value in-game: I just shoot the missile one more time.
-The emulation pauses, I can analyze the code now
+The emulation pauses, *the breakpoint was hit*, I can analyze the code now
     * I may need to click on Jump to PC button if I forgot to tick Follow PC checkbox, reminder that PC stands for Program Counter - the memory address of instruction that CPU will execute

+After breakpoint was hit or if you manually Pause the emulation, the Assembly window should look like on screenshot below.
+Take a note of yellow arrow pointing at *instruction* at `800719a8`.
+Take a note of register list on the right, including `pc` at the bottom having same value of `800719a8`.
+Remember that if you ever get lost in all this assembly code, and some other debugger doesn't have Jump to PC button - you can always find your way back by following address stored in `pc` register.

+I also have to remind that *code and data* reside together in same 2MB of memory for PSX (remember the [code segment](https://static.javatpoint.com/cpages/images/memory-layout-in-c.png)).
+Assembly window here is merely interpreting portion of memory as code.
+In addition to instruction address `800719a8` and mnemonic `sw`, there's machine code included: `aca2001c` (in big endian), and you can see [exactly same machine code in Memory Editor](./pcsx-debugger/pcsx-machine-code.png).

-An arrow points at the instruction: `800719a8: sw $v0, 0x001c($a1)`, which means: store word (4 bytes for 32-bit MIPS!) from `v0` register into an address specified by `a1` register + offset by `0x1c`
+**Now finally to explaining the instruction:** `800719a8: sw $v0, 0x001c($a1)`, which means: store word (4 bytes for 32-bit MIPS!) from `v0` register into an address specified by `a1` register + offset by `0x1c`

 The `v0` register on top right shows value of `0x46` (70) - lesser amount of missiles indeed; `a1` register shows the address of `0x801717bc`